braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/ideas_and_strategies/lead_scoring.md

 #### Step 4b: Create Action Groups

-Action groups are groupings of events that will count towards the same point increment or decrement.
+Each Action Group will represent all the actions that lead to the same point increment or decrement.
+You can set up to eight Action Groups.
+In this scenario, we'll setting up four groups.

 Add the following groups to your Action Path:

 - **Group 1:** All events that count for a 1 point increment.
 - **Group 2:** All events that count for a 5 point increment.
 - **Group 3:** All events that count for a 1 point decrement.